Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation

 \item \textbf{Handheld semantic annotation device.} We design Label-UMI, a lightweight handheld segmentation device that extends the UMI system.
 The Label-UMI enables efficient demonstration data collection in the wild, and it provides accurate semantic annotations labels through segmentation points.

-\item \textbf{Bounding-Box Guided Diffusion Policy.} We propose the Bounding-Box Guided Diffusion Policy (BBox-DP), a semantic–motion decoupled control framework that can integrate any object detection modules with a diffusion-based policy.
-This framework explicitly leverages bounding boxes as “visual instructions”, thereby transferring generalization capability to the detection module and enhancing semantic manipulation performance.
-Extensive experiments demonstrate that our method achieves strong performance in diverse semantic manipulation tasks and generalizes to unseen objects.
+\item \textbf{Bounding-Box Guided Diffusion Policy.} We propose BBox-DP, a semantic--motion decoupled framework that couples any object detector with a diffusion policy and uses bounding boxes as visual instructions to offload generalization to the detector.
+A First-Frame Anchoring mechanism locks the policy to the target throughout an episode, keeping execution robust to intermittent detection failures and noisy boxes.

-\item \textbf{Data scaling law for semantic manipulation.} Through large-scale experiments, we reveal a power-law relationship between generalization performance and the number of annotated bounding-box objects.
-Building on this insight, we propose a data collection strategy tailored to semantic manipulation.
-With this strategy, the policy achieves around 85\% success rates across four real-world tasks for both seen and unseen objects, validating the scalability and practicality of our approach.
+\item \textbf{Data scaling laws for semantic manipulation.} We reveal a data scaling law for bounding-box guided semantic manipulation: generalization improves with the number of bounding-box objects but with clearly diminishing returns, saturating toward an upper bound rather than growing without bound.
+Guided by this law, we distill an object-diversity-first data collection strategy that prioritizes diverse BBox objects over more demonstrations per object.
+Across four tasks with 6,400 demonstrations, the resulting policy reaches around 85\% success, validating its scalability and practicality.

 \end{itemize}